zoharli/SRGAN-tensorflow/README.md

 ## Benchmark
   * srResNet-mse psnr=24dB

+## TODO
+  * Debug the model and improve the psnr of srResNet-mse.
+  * Train the SRGAN.
 #### update 20/3/17：
  * Psnr and ssim assessment are added.
  * Automatic saving and loading are enabled.